Global Project Logistics Network (GPLN) will conduct its 18th Annual General Meeting from June 3-5, 2023 at the Hilton Rotterdam Hotel.

 See the list of countries whose citizens need a visa to enter Netherlands by clicking Do I need a visa to visit the Netherland

 As a general rule, you lodge your visa application with the Dutch consulate or embassy with territorial competence for the country in which you legally reside.
 You present yourself in person, at the earliest 3 months before the planned start of your journey.

 Go first to the consulate’s website for any information on the practical arrangements on the lodging of your visa application.
 The point is that it is possible that you might need to make an appointment.
 It is also possible that the consulate might cooperate with an external service provider entrusted with sundry tasks (information, making an appointment, receiving files, etc.).
 In that case, additional service fees will be charged.
 Bear also in mind that the consulate might invite you for an interview or ask for additional documents.
 Finally, look at when you will be traveling, because the period for the issue of an appointment and the time taken to process your visa application will inevitably be longer at certain times of the year.

 In short, make sure you lodge your visa application in good time (but at the earliest 3 months before the planned start of your journey) to avoid any disappointment and unnecessary costs.
-If there is no German consulate in the country where you reside, contact the German consulate competent for that country.
+If there is no Dutch consulate in the country where you reside, contact the Dutch consulate competent for that country.
 This is usually in a neighboring country.
-They will tell you whether Germany is represented by another SCHENGEN State in the country where you reside.
+They will tell you whether The Netherlands is represented by another SCHENGEN State in the country where you reside.